 Tube stop: Sloane Square

-Ravenous after a few hours in the Tate Britain, we discovered this little gem on the way back to the Tube station.
+Ravenous after a few hours in the Tate Britain, we discovered this spot on the way back to the Tube station.
 As you can see from above, it’s a very pretty place with almost Scandi decor.
-They also have nice beer but most importantly they do a good lunch.
+They also have a good beer selection but most importantly they do a good lunch.
 I had their halloumi and courgette burger which was frickin’ amazing.
 Staff are all very hipster and a bit cool-for-school but the food is great so would definitely come back.

 Fortnum and Mason wine bar, Picadilly